interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 - A `Response` is returned if the request is successful.
 This indicates that the balance changes of the referenced transfer have been rolled back.

-- An `Error` is returned if the request was not successful. _TODO: create error codes that distinguish the different failure cases_.
+- An `Error` is returned if the request was not successful.

 ### Error